-Part of the NAT "Handbook" series, the Spondylolisthesis Handbook is designed for manual therapists who wish to expand their practice by offering the treatment of Spondylolisthesis.
+Part of the NAT "Handbook" series, the Spondylolisthesis Handbook is designed for the self helper or therapist who wishes to learn how to treat Spondylolisthesis.
 It provides a comprehensive guide to the condition, including symptoms, muscles affected, differential diagnosis and how to treat it using trigger point therapy techniques, taping, exercise and more.

 The Spondylolisthesis Handbook includes a treatment plan with a series of exercises and stretches that the therapist can show the client to do between treatments.
 It covers recommended lifestyle changes as well as which sports are recommended and which to avoid.